Welcome to Lester Keate Post 90

 JUL 24, 2019

 Our monthly general meetings and potluck will resume on Wednesday, September 25th at 6:00 PM at the legion hall.
+Chicken will be the main course and furnished by the Legion.
+Bring sides that will go with an Indoor Picnic.

 T-Z Rolls, Bread and Butter